JuliaPackaging/Requires.jl/README.md

 end
 ```

-Here's a complete demo using this file (note that if this were a registered package you could
-replace the first two commands with `using Reqs`):
+Here's a session that shows how `Colors` is only loaded after you've imported `JSON`:

 ```julia
 julia> include("Reqs.jl")